-Nutritional Bonus: One cup of brown rice provides you with 88% of your daily need for manganese.
-The trace mineral helps you produce energy from protein and carbohydrates and is involved in the synthesis of fatty acids, which are necessary for a healthy nervous system.
+Nutritional Bonus: One cup of brown rice provides you with 88 percent of your daily need for manganese.
+This trace mineral helps you produce energy from protein and carbohydrates and is involved in the synthesis of fatty acids, which are necessary for a healthy nervous system.
 Cooking in foil is quick and easy.
 See also Chicken with Peanut Sauce & Sweet Potatoes.

 - Cook Time